Enemy of the people: French Revolution

 The words ennemi du peuple were used extensively during the French Revolution.
 On 25 December 1793 Robespierre stated: "The revolutionary government owes to the good citizen all the protection of the nation; it owes nothing to the Enemies of the People but death".
 The Law of 22 Prairial in 1794 extended the remit of the Revolutionary Tribunal to punish "enemies of the people", with some political crimes punishable by death, including "[t]hose who have disseminated false news in order to divide or disturb the people."

 Marxist–Leninist states

 Soviet Union

-The Soviet Union made extensive use of the term enemy of the people.
-The term was first used in a speech by Felix Dzerzhinsky, the first chairman of the Cheka, after the October Revolution.
-The Petrograd Military Revolutionary Committee printed lists of "enemies of the people", and Vladimir Lenin invoked it in his decree of 28 November 1917:
+The Soviet Union made extensive use of the term "enemy of the people".
+In June 1917, Vladimir Lenin published an article About the Enemies of the People, commenting on Plekhanovite's invocation of the usage of the term during the French Revolution.
+The Petrograd Military Revolutionary Committee printed lists of "enemies of the people", and Lenin invoked it in his decree of 28 November 1917: